 You can create a culture of confidentiality, through employment policy documents and informally, encouraging employees not to discuss their work outside of the workplace.
 A culture of not taking work home is a good way to make sure that ideas are protected, as well as making staff happier.

-Lastly, to return to VC firm thoughts, good businesses success because they are strong at execution.
+Lastly, to return to VC firm thoughts, good businesses succeed because they are strong at execution.
 Having an idea is one thing, making it a commercial reality is another.
 If you can be first to market with the outcome, it becomes less important if others have similar IP.

 Having read this article, you may want to update your employment contracts or directors service agreements so that IP protection is stronger.
 Alternatively, you may wish to have your employees sign separate non-disclosure agreements.